 Across the globe, statistics reveal that gender has been a key determinant in the distribution of the benefits of social and economic development.
 Advancing gender equality could add USD 12 trillion per year to the economy by 2025, according to the Mc Kinsey Global Institute.

 It is well-known that women comprise 50% of the global population, but have far less representation in many key cross-sections of society.
-For instance, the average representation of women in formal politics remain around 24% at the global level.
+For instance, the average representation of women in formal politics remains around 24% at the global level.
 Moreover, there is a persistent wage gap between the salary of men and women.
 Concurrently, the United Nations has recognized that the pursuit of gender equality through Goal 5 is a “pre-condition” for the achievement of the 16 other SDGs.
 The different commitments made at the regional level also call upon Governments to put in place measures for women’s empowerment and gender equality.
-Moreover, the success of global development efforts depends on women being fully engaged, which means that they must be given the opportunity to reach their full potential at the different levels of policy making and implementation through gender mainstreaming.
+Moreover, the success of global development efforts depends on women being fully engaged, which means that they must be given the opportunity to reach their full potential at the different levels of policymaking and implementation through gender mainstreaming.

 In this context, there are a number of measures, which Governments should consider adopting in order to redress existing gender gaps.
-The collection of gender disaggregated data remains key to establishing the baseline to measure the existing situation on gender equality and monitor and assess progress made towards equity and equality.
+The collection of gender-disaggregated data remains key to establishing the baseline to measure the existing situation on gender equality and monitor and assess progress made towards equity and equality.
 In this context, as the Chairperson of the Parliamentary Gender Caucus, I have taken the lead to commission a gender audit in the civil service in Mauritius to measure the status of gender mainstreaming at the policy and operational levels.
 The Caucus has also commissioned a participatory gender audit on the status of gender equality in the private sector with a view to making proposals to address gender gaps.
-As the private sector remains a partner for development, roping in the private sector to contribute to women’s empowerment through public/private partnerships and corporate social responsibility measures would contribute to gender responsive investment that would complement government initiatives and maximise on the limited resources that some African Governments are already facing.
+As the private sector remains a partner for development, roping in the private sector to contribute to women’s empowerment through public/private partnerships and corporate social responsibility measures would contribute to gender-responsive investment that would complement government initiatives and maximise on the limited resources that some African Governments are already facing.

 Furthermore, Gender Responsive Budgeting should be seen as a strategy to reframe investment analysis as well as to recognise gender as a crucial factor for sustainable development.

 Empowering women in Africa must start with ensuring that they have access to education.
 It is a fact that education enables individuals to earn their living.
 This, in turn, leads to improved living standards, through the fulfilment of basic needs.
 Concurrently, women should have access to proper health services to enable them to remain healthy, to reduce unnecessary disability and premature death.
-Women who are deprived of education and who are in poor health cannot earn wages and become a prey to poverty.
+Women who are deprived of education and who are in poor health cannot earn wages and become prey to poverty.
 Such situations lead to a feminization of poverty.

-In addition, as we are transitioning into the digital revolution, Governments should ensure digital literacy at grass root level, especially targeting women.
-However, I have to admit that this will not be an easy task to achieve as it will require a lot of resource.
+In addition, as we are transitioning into the digital revolution, Governments should ensure digital literacy at the grass root level, especially targeting women.
+However, I have to admit that this will not be an easy task to achieve as it will require a lot of resources.
 We must bear in mind that in some remote areas of Africa, women might not even have access to a mobile phone which is the basic digital tool.
 Access to Internet connection remains another major challenge.

 At the macro level, according to the Organisation for Economic Co-operation and Development (OECD), women in this day and age perform three-quarters of unpaid care work, with a total of around 13% of the world’s GDP, which is not translated into economic power, nor accounted for in the GDP.
 In the context of African economies, women’s work in the informal sector is also not accounted for as part of the GDP.
 Regulating this sector would ensure that women’s economic and social contribution is acknowledged.

-Eliminating Gender Based Violence (GBV) should remain high on any government’s agenda for the safety of the community.
+Eliminating Gender-Based Violence (GBV) should remain high on any government’s agenda for the safety of the community.
 Concurrently, GBV bears both tangible and intangible costs.
 GBV is too costly to ignore.

 Furthermore, Government policies need to appreciate the diversity of women’s identities- there is not a “one size fit all policy”.
 Government policies and programmes should be responsive to the different priorities of women from different socio-economic backgrounds, as well as cultural specificities that shape gendered power dynamics.
 Programmes should be formulated and implemented accordingly.
 The use of specific gender sensitive indicators would contribute a long way to monitor and evaluate the impact of these programmes on intended beneficiaries.